abardou/viz-habits/README.md

 * Google Localisation.
 Can be activated or not (data can be exported).

 ### Inspiration
-* AppUsage offers visualisations of the same data we used.
+* AppUsage offers visualisations based on the same data we used.

 ## How can I run this on my machine ?
 * git clone repository at https://github.com/abardou/viz-habits.git